UPCOMING EVENTS

 Erik W. Johnston and Tanya Musgrave, School of Public Affairs, ASU

-Participatory Governance: Current Trends, Challenges, and Opportunities
+Participatory Governance Initiative Inaugural Seminar: Current Trends, Challenges, and Opportunities

 Wednesday, November 9, 2011, 4:30–6:00 pm